Deleveraging as a US Stock Signal: 11.22% CAGR with Clean Data

 Limitations

 Annual data lag.
 The D/E signal comes from annual filings with a 45-day lag.
 Companies can deteriorate substantially between filings.
-In an efficient market with dense analyst coverage, that lag means buying into a signal the market already priced.
+In an efficient market with dense analyst coverage, that lag means buying into a signal the market may have already priced.

 ROE filter imprecision.
 ROE above 8% passes many companies where equity has been written down, temporarily inflating the return metric.
 It's a rough quality filter, not a precise one.

 Small universe.
-24.4 average stocks is a concentrated portfolio.
+23.9 average stocks is a concentrated portfolio.
 Individual position blowups can move annual returns materially.

 Global Results